ParedesGab/PP2-memory-game/README.md

 The website has been deployed to GitHub pages following these steps:

-1. In the GitHub repository for the Laxus & Thiosymbion page [GitHub repository](https://paredesgab.github.io/PP2-memory-game/), select the "Settings" tab.
+1. In the GitHub repository for The Cosmic Match Memory Game [GitHub repository](https://github.com/ParedesGab/PP2-the-cosmic-match-memory-game), select the "Settings" tab.

 2. Click on "Pages" from the field "Code and automation" (on the left), and select the below settings:
     - Source: deploy from a branch.